Detection Rules¶

 The Owner role of the current workspace is not affected by the operational permission configuration here.

-Supports viewing the status, last update time, creation time, and creator of existing monitors.
-You can recover the historical configuration of monitors to quickly communicate and collaborate with other team members to update monitors.
+Support viewing the status, last update time, creation time, and creator of existing monitors.
+You can restore historical configurations of monitors to quickly communicate and collaborate with other team members to update monitors.

 Operation Example:

-In Monitor > Monitor, select an existing monitor to edit.
-On the monitor configuration page, click the button in the top right corner to view the monitor's status, last update time, creation time, and creator.
+In Monitoring > Monitors, select an existing monitor to edit.
+On the monitor configuration page, click the button in the top-right corner to view the monitor's status, last update time, creation time, and creator.

-Click the view button to the right of the update time in the above image, which opens a new browser window to view the previous version of the monitor configuration;
+Click the view button to the right of the Update Time in the above image to open a new browser window showing the configuration of the previous version of the monitor;

-Click the Restore This Version button in the top right corner of the previous version monitor.
-In the pop-up dialog box, confirm the restoration to restore to the previous version of the monitor configuration for editing and saving.
+Click the Restore This Version button in the top-right corner of the previous version of the monitor.
+In the pop-up dialog box, confirm the restoration to restore the configuration of the previous version of the monitor for editing and saving.